 1. Every Member of the Party, including Members of Parliament, will, in making decisions, vote in the interests of their electorate, consistent with their conscience and in accordance with the following values and principles.

-2. Modern Australia was founded on Christian values and a responsibility to one’s fellow man.
+2. Australia was founded and thrived on Christian values, a fair go and the individual’s freedom to prosper.
 This heritage belongs to all Australians and defines the culture of the nation.
 The ideals for Australian society and government should be based upon these principles.

 3. Governments are accountable to the Australian people for the management of outcomes that protect and enhance both the social and economic fabric of the Australian people and the sovereignty and independence of the Australian nation.

-4. Governments should develop and promote policies which maintain and advance a modern mixed economic system that will ensure economic growth, full employment, equitable distribution of income, rising living standards, prosperity, opportunity and equality of access to such opportunity for all Australians, to ensure:
+4. Governments should develop and promote policies which maintain and advance a modern mixed economic system that will ensure economic growth, full employment, rising living standards, prosperity, opportunity and equality of access to such opportunity for all Australians, to ensure:

-____a. freedom of speech and expression which should not be abused by intimidation, malice, violence or wilful intolerance;
+a. freedom of speech and expression which should not be abused by intimidation, malice, violence or political correctness;

-____i. respect for all talents, skills and occupations, regardless of the level of formal education required to acquire them.
+i. respect for all talents, skills and occupations, regardless of the level of formal education equired to acquire them.

 5. Australia’s sovereignty and independence as a nation requires Australia to:

-____b. maintain strategic defence industry capabilities to ensure Australia is self-sufficient in the manufacture of strategic Defence
+b. maintain strategic defence industry capabilities to ensure Australia is self-sufficient in the manufacture of strategic Defence requirements;

-6. Governments must ensure that every Australian is, and in particular employees, farmers and franchisees are, able to bargain collectively to protect and promote their economic interests and that all, wherever practicable, have access to compulsory arbitration.
+6. Governments must ensure that every Australian is, and in particular employees, farmers and franchisees are, able to bargain collectively (including orderly marketing) to protect and promote their economic interests and that all, wherever practicable, have access to compulsory arbitration.